cloudposse/terraform-aws-components/mixins/README.md

 <!-- BEGINNING OF TERRAFORM-MIXINS DOCS HOOK -->
 ## Mixin: `introspection.mixin.tf`

-This mixin is meant to be added to Terraform components in order to append a 'Component' tag to all resources in the configuration, specifying which component the resources belong to.
+This mixin is meant to be added to Terraform components in order to append a `Component` tag to all resources in the configuration, specifying which component the resources belong to.

 It's important to note that all modules and resources within the component then need to supply `module.introspection.context`